NCCA/mayaport/README.md

 ###Keyboard Shortcuts

+On Mac

 Use CTRL+SHIFT+P to send python code to Maya.
 Use CTRL+SHIFT+M to send mel code to Maya.

+On Windows and Linux

+Use ALT+SHIFT+P to send python code to Maya.
+Use ALT+SHIFT+M to send mel code to Maya.

 ## Requirements